 - Sarcomas of the pancreas: These are rare cancers of those connective tissues which mainly holds up pancreatic cells together.

-- Surgery is an option for pancreatic cancer however it depends upon the extent to which cancer has spread.
+- Surgery is an option, however it depends upon the extent to which cancer has spread.
 Whipple procedure of pancreaticoduodenectomy or distal pancreatectomy is two different types of surgery undertaken to remove the head of the pancreas or the tail/body of the pancreas at early stages.

-- Chemotherapy: is used for pancreatic cancer treatment.
-The drugs used either alone or in combination kills the tumor cells in the pancreas and the entire body.
+- Chemotherapy: The drugs used either alone or in combination kills the tumor cells in the pancreas and the entire body.
 Most of the chemotherapy is administered IV i.e. through the vein.
-There are limited options available if is a stage 4 pancreatic cancer.
+There are limited options available if it is a stage 4 cancer.
 In such a situation, palliative care is prescribed to relieve the pain and make the patient comfortable.

-- Immunotherapy: Immunotherapy is used to activate the patient’s immune system to kill pancreatic cancer cells.
+- Immunotherapy: Immunotherapy is used to activate the patient’s immune system to kill the cancer cells.
 These drugs are called checkpoint inhibitors.

-The cost of treating pancreatic cancer depends upon the stage of cancer.
+The cost of treatment depends upon the stage of cancer.
 A surgery shall cost a fixed amount of US$ 11000 and will cover almost all the hospital expenses for a stay period of 10-12 days.
 Radiation therapy used for metastatic cancer may cost US$ 4000 TO $8000.

-To discuss pancreatic cancer treatment options with Cancer Rounds team, leave your contact details in the form given below or write a mail to firstname.lastname@example.org
+To discuss available treatment options with Cancer Rounds team, leave your contact details in the form given below or write a mail to firstname.lastname@example.org.